mickaelmarchal/photo-sorter/README.md

 If the date could not be found in EXIF metadata, the photo will not be moved.

+## Requirements

+This script requires nodejs >= 10.0 and typescript >= 2.8

 ## Install

 Just use `npm install` to install dependencies.

 ## Usage

-Sort pictures in the current directory:
+Sort pictures in the current directory and all sub-directories:

-    node index.js
+    npm start

-Sort pictures in a provide directory:
+Sort pictures in a provided directory and all sub-directories:

-    node index.js /path/to/directory
+    npm start /path/to/directory

 ## Example